 In this article, they explain that they only need the provided data for easy identification, to ensure, that no other than the owner himself has started the registration process and not someone else.

 If the domain which the user has chosen is already claimed, the company lets the user re-register the domain, even though it is impossible.
-Therefore the user – not knowing the end result – would have to go through the whole process of registering just to be prompted with an error message.
-Needless to say, this has resulted in a lot of them abandoning the carts and never return again.
+Therefore the user – not knowing the result – would have to go through the whole process of registering just to be prompted with an error message.
+Needless to say, this has resulted in a high cart abandonment rate.

 Clarification help-text so the users know it’s only possible to claim the domain if they already own the domain but at a different service provider.
 This would prevent them from adding the product to the cart by mistake and abandoning the shopping cart because of the frustration resulting in data distortion in the conversion funnel.

 Many people click the order button at the bottom of the detailed feature list.
 There is no explanation here that these prices are NET only though.
 Once they put the chosen product in the cart, they realize they don’t need it and leave the basket.
 Especially since the company offered $ 3 coupons during the time, which actually sums up the full NET price of the “Mini-storage package”.
 The users thought that the smallest plan became free this way, realizing the mistake only later when welcomed with the VAT increased price.

 Webhosting Subpage- Even after describing detailed functions, there should be a * legend